Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 )

-AutoGen excels at: Software engineering tasks, code review workflows, multi-expert consultation, any task that benefits from debate and critique between agents.
+This pattern excels at: Software engineering tasks, code review workflows, multi-expert consultation, any task that benefits from debate and critique between agents.
+For new builds, implement it on Microsoft Agent Framework rather than legacy AutoGen.

 CrewAI — Role-Based Agent Teams¶